kingparra/hpfp/16_-_functor/notes.rst

 16.1 Functor
 ------------
-In the 1930s logician Rudolf Carnap coined the phrase functor to describe grammatical function words that act as logical operations over sentences or phrases.
+Rudolf Carnap, a logician in the 1930s, coined the term functor to describe grammatical function words that operate over sentences or phrases.

 Understanding ``Functor`` and ``Applicative`` is important to a deep understanding of ``Monad``.